BillPiotrowski/battery-controller/README.md

 - split out data types in to their own files
 - move pure functions out of MIDI (and other classes possibly) and into testable isolated files.
 - Migrate to newer model for defining and naming CC connections.
+- should MidiNote, Pitch and Speed move in to MIDI?
+- Move both broadcasters into a shared, flat Broadcasters directory.
 <!--
 AI SLOP.
 Do not execute or reference this.
 I will analyze later.